França (footballer, born 1995): Mirassol

 França made his league debut for Mirassol against Bangu on 20 September 2020.
 He scored his first goal for the club against Toledo on 1 October 2020, scoring a penalty in the 87th minute.

 São José

 França made his league debut for São José against Esportivo on 27 February 2021.
 He scored his first goal for the club against Novo Hamburgo on 25 April 2021, scoring in the 76th minute.

 Santa Cruz

 França made his league debut for Santa Cruz against Afogados on 2 May 2021.

 Caxias

 França made his league debut for Caxias against Marcílio Dias on 24 July 2021.
 He scored his first goal for the club against Novo Hamburgo on 20 February 2022, scoring in the 41st minute.

 Brasil de Pelotas

 França made his league debut for Brasil de Pelotas against Manaus on 12 April 2022.

 Lokomotiv Sofia

 França made his league debut for Lokomotiv Sofia against Cherno More on 10 July 2022.
 He scored his first goals for the club against CSKA Sofia on 16 July 2022, scoring a penalty in the 21st minute.

+Ararat-Armenia

+On 25 June 2026, Armenian Premier League club Ararat-Armenia announced the signing of França from Persijap Jepara.
+França scored on his debut for Ararat, scoring the second goal in their 2-0 win over Latvian club Riga, in the First qualifying round of the 2026–27 UEFA Champions League.